 What We’re Looking For

 We’re publishing novels, either standalone or as part of greater series.
-We’re not looking to publish novellas, short stories or non-fiction at this time.
+We’re not looking to publish short works such as novellas, short stories, shot story collections or non-fiction at this time.
+No poetry or plays, graphic novels or anything else that is plainly not a prose novel.

 All our books are “genre” fiction in one way or another — specifically fantasy, science fiction, horror, and that new catch-all urban or modern fantasy.
 Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
 We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.

 At Angry Robot we’re publishing books for adults.
 Although we sometimes use the phrase “post-YA” to describe AR titles, we are not looking for any specifically junior, YA or teenage titles to publish right now.
-All our books cover adult themes, situations and “language”, and our protagonists are adults.
-If you have a novel with a younger protagonist, we direct you to Strange Chemistry instead.
+All our books cover adult themes, situations and “language”, and most of our protagonists are adults.

 Our books will be published in all English-language territories – notably the UK, US and Australia – so we’ll be buying rights to cover all those.
-If you are only offering rights in one territory (eg US or UK/Commonwealth only), we will not be able to deal with you.
+If you are only offering rights in one territory (eg US or UK/Commonwealth only), we will not do a deal with you.
 We require rights to ebook and audio versions as standard too, plus limited edition and multiple physical formats where appropriate.
 If your work has already been sold as an ebook-only release we will not be interested, sorry.
-We are not contracting any work-for-hire titles; we offer advances and royalties.
+We are not contracting any work-for-hire titles; we offer advances and royalties appropriate for a medium-sized independent publishers.

 Beyond all of this, what we’re really looking for in your writing is this: